flomonster/flomonster.fr/content/articles/kdtree/kdtree.rst

    #[derive(Clone, Debug)]
    pub struct AABB(pub Vector3<f32>, pub Vector3<f32>);

-Some function will be needed, as describe before:
+Some function will be needed, as described before:

 - ``intersect_ray`` will check if a ray (described by an origin and a direction) intersect our AABB. `More info about the math <https://www.scratchapixel.com/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-box-intersection>`_